1 - My rights during the investigation of a crime

 What services and assistance can I be given during the investigation of the crime?

-You can receive medical assistance, but you may be asked to pay for it unless you have valid health insurance (although you may include these costs in your claim for compensation).
+You can get medical help from medical institutions but you have to pay for it unless it is covered by your insurance.
+You can add the amount paid for medical or psychological assistance to your civil claim.
 Citizens of the 27 EU Member States, Iceland, Liechtenstein, Norway and Switzerland can benefit from the European Health Insurance Card.

 Are there opportunities to reach settlement/conciliation or to start mediation between the offender and myself?